ThomasAndrasek/The-Obfuscatorinator/CONTRIBUTING.md

 ## Getting Started

-To gain an complete understanding of The Obfuscatorinator, please feel free to go through our [codebase](https://github.com/ThomasAndrasek/The-Obfuscatorinator) as well as our [README](https://github.com/ThomasAndrasek/The-Obfuscatorinator/blob/main/README.md).
+To gain a complete understanding of The Obfuscatorinator, please feel free to go through our [codebase](https://github.com/ThomasAndrasek/The-Obfuscatorinator) as well as our [README](https://github.com/ThomasAndrasek/The-Obfuscatorinator/blob/main/README.md).
 These explain the overall goals and features of The Obfuscatorinator.

 ## Making Changes to the Codebase